Alfresco/docs-alfresco/content-accelerator/latest/configure/autofile.md

 ## Disabling Autofile for Specific Aspects

-To disable autofile for a specific aspect, override the following configuration, in the Alfresco global properties.
+To disable autofile for a specific aspect, override the following configuration in the Alfresco global properties:

 ```text
 tsgrp.autofile.disableForAspects=
 ```

-Set this with comma deliminated list of QNames in a String format (e.g. `{http://www.alfresco.org/model/content/1.0}taggable)`.
+Set this to a comma delimited list of QNames in a String format (for example, `{http://www.alfresco.org/model/content/1.0}taggable`).